Connorh999/react-app-starter/README.md

 For the few scenarios where create-react-app just isn't quite enough.
 Heavily influenced by create-react app.

 ### TODOs:
+- upgrade to eslint ^6.0.1 once they fix this bug: https://github.com/webpack-contrib/eslint-loader/issues/238
 - Add `"ignore": "comments"` to the `"block-no-empty"` once stylelint fixes this bug https://github.com/stylelint/stylelint/issues/4109.
 - demonstrate features in example app